 For IU Alumni Association Members

 - IU Alumni Association (IUAA) members count access to JSTOR and to Project Muse journals among their membership benefits - see the IUAA site for more details.
+(IUAA membership required to connect to JSTOR and Project Muse from the IUAA site.)

 - IUAA members also benefit from an Indiana University email account.
 Learn more about how all alumni can use these email accounts.